Ultrasound - Breast

 - Supplemental Breast Cancer Screening

-Many studies have shown that ultrasound and magnetic resonance imaging (MRI) can help supplement mammography by detecting breast cancers that may not be visible with mammography.
-Your doctor can help you determine if either of these tests is appropriate for you.
+Many studies have shown that breast ultrasound and MRI can help supplement mammography by detecting cancers that may not be visible with mammography.
+Screening breast ultrasound may identify abnormalities that are not visible with mammography, including some that may require biopsy.
+Many of the abnormalities found with screening breast ultrasound are not cancer (false positives).
 MRI is more sensitive than ultrasound in depicting breast cancer, but MRI may not be available to all women.
-If screening MRI is performed, then screening ultrasound is not needed, though ultrasound may be used to characterize and biopsy abnormalities seen on MRI.
-When ultrasound is used for screening, abnormalities not visible with mammography may be identified, including some that may require biopsy.
-Many of the abnormalities found with screening breast ultrasound are not cancer (false positives).
+If you obtain a screening MRI, screening ultrasound is not needed.
 See the Breast Cancer Screening page for more information.

-- are at high risk for breast cancer and unable to undergo an MRI examination.
+- are at high risk for breast cancer and unable to undergo an MRI exam.

 - have increased breast density — when the breasts have a lot of glandular and connective tissue and not much fatty tissue (see the Dense Breasts page for more information).